Shopify POS Review (2025): Features, Pricing & More

 eHopper is a popular POS system, but it is primarily designed for small businesses such as restaurants, bars, and cafes.
 However, it is affordable compared to Shopify’s POS Pro and has a free plan to test all its features.
 Plus, it doesn’t charge any transaction fee for retail sales.

 Is Shopify POS worth it?
 In my opinion, Yes, Shopify POS is worth it.
+Included within your standard Shopify subscription, you can move your business to a retail setup.

 Its POS app extends the same functionality to brick-and-mortar stores and supercharges retail selling operations.
 Shopify POS already powers around a million stores worldwide, which speaks about its popularity.